ZGZOO/ukuAlong/README.md

 ### 2. Screen Archetypes

-- Log in screen
+- Login screen
-  - User can sign up, sign in, stay signed in
+  - Allow user to input username and password
 - Home screen
+  - A search bar for user to search songs
-  - User can type in the songs info
+    - All the covers of the songs
-  - User can see the list of the songs (history)
+  - Feeds of the songs that have been recently uploaded and recorded
-  - User can record (a button)
-  - User can click into the Song screen (present modally - full screen)
 - Song screen
-  - User can see the lyrics and the chords of the song
+  - Detail of the songs (chords and lyrics)
-  - User can video him/herself while playing along
+  - A record button for users if they want to record themselves
-  - have a recording button (toggle (red/grey), the user gets notified by the recording button)
+    - toggle (red/grey), the user gets notified by the recording button
   - User can go back to Home screen
 - Profile screen (for the user)
-  - User can see the history of the songs he/she played
+  - User can see the history of the songs he/she posted
+    - can go to Song screen to view the details of the songs
-  - User can click into the History screen (present modally - full screen)
+  - User can see the history of the songs he/she bookmarked
-- History screen
+    - can go to Song screen to view the details of the songs
-  - User can see the notes of that song
+  - User can see the history of the songs he/she recorded
-  - User can see the recording if there is one
+    - present modally a screen that contains the recording
+- Chat screen
+  - The user can do a one-on-one chat or a group chat with other users
-  - User can go back to Profile screen
+- Chords screen
+  - The guide of all the ukulele chords (pictures)

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-- [fill out your first tab]
-- [fill out your second tab]
-- [fill out your third tab]
+- Home
+- Profile
+- Chords

 **Flow Navigation** (Screen to Screen)

+- Login/Sign-in screen
+  - Home screen
+- Home screen
+  - Song screen
+  - Profile screen
+  - Chat screen
+  - Chords screen
+  - Logout
+    - Login/Sign-in screen
+- Song screen
+  - Home screen
+- Profile screen
+  - Song screen
+  - Home screen
+  - Chat screen
+  - Chords screen
-- [list first screen here]
+- Chat screen
-  - [list screen navigation here]
+  - Home screen
-  - ...
+- Chords screen
-- [list second screen here]
+  - Home screen
-  - [list screen navigation here]
+  - Profile screen
-  - ...
+  - Chat screen

 ## Wireframes